56kcloud/Training/Docker/kickstart/chapters/alpine.md

    > **Note:** If the `ps` command is not install, you can install it with the following command: `apt update && apt install -y procps`

-   Although MariaDB is running, it is isolated within the container because no network ports have been published to the host.
+   Although MariaDB runs, it is isolated within the container because no network ports have been published to the host.
 Network traffic cannot reach containers from the host unless ports are explicitly published.

 4. List the MariaDB version using `docker container exec`.